ayrat555/ayrat555.github.io/_posts/2017-11-26-simple-telegram-bot.md

 - [webhooks](https://core.telegram.org/bots/api#setwebhook)
 - polling via [getUpdates method](https://core.telegram.org/bots/api#getupdates)

 I think, the first way is more scalable because webhook requests can be loadbalanced between unlimited instances of your bot apps.
-But the second way is much easier to implement, you do not even need a web server.
+But the second way is much easier to implement, because you do not even need a web server.

 This bot is dedicated to Pelevin's birthday which is the 22th of November.
-The idea of the bot was proposed on the 21 of November.
-So I didn't have much time and I chose the second variant of getting updates from Telegram.
+I started to develop a day before his birthday so I didn’t have much time to be messing around with webhooks so I chose the second variant of getting updates from Telegram.

 ### The main design